Razeeman/Android-Popular-Libraries-Cheatsheet/README.md

 - **Entities**

   Persistable objects.
 Usually, entities are objects representing a database row using standard Java properties (like a POJO).
-For kotlin projects entities should be written in Java.

 ### GreenDAO.
 Basic usage